hanspeide/polar-integration-docs/README.md

 Here you would replace the attribute **jcole** with your own publisher name, and the **pollset_id** query param (926) with the ID for your poll set.

+See the included **example-ios-integration** XCode project in this repository for a working eample.

 ### Getting Started